seakfind/examples/Trojan-Go/README.md

 ## 0. Starting point

-You have a virtual private server (VPS), domain name, and a DNS record pointing from fully qualified domain name of server to IP address of server.
+You have a virtual private server (VPS), a domain name, and a DNS record pointing from fully qualified domain name of server to IP address of server.

 ## 1. Open firewall